vdaular/workflows-integrations/README.md

 ---

 ## 📦 Structure
-Each integration is structured as a standalone package under the `Elsa` namespace.
+Each Extension is structured as a standalone package under the `Elsa` namespace.
 Example:

 ```plaintext